leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 <kbd><img alt="M3_MMS040" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/master/ecommerce/images/add-ons/multiwarehouse/M3_MMS040.PNG"></kbd>

-These are the available stock zones for the logged in Comp/Div.
+These are the available stock zones for the logged-in Comp/Div.

-To know the product details based on warehouse, it can be viewed/created in program MMS002 where the stock zone is available in panel G
+To know the product details based on the warehouse, it can be viewed/created in program MMS002 where the stock zone is available in panel G

 <kbd><img alt="M3_MMS002" src="https://raw.githubusercontent.com/leanswift/leanswift.github.io/master/ecommerce/images/add-ons/multiwarehouse/M3_MMS002.PNG"></kbd>